commonsense/CommonConsensus/README.md

 The project is built using Flash Bulder 4 (previous versions were called *Flex* Builder).
 You can obtain a trial version of this beta Eclipse-based IDE from [here](http://labs.adobe.com/technologies/flashbuilder4/).

-## Obtaining the source
+### Obtaining the source

-\cc\ is still in development stages, so I recommend that you obtain the latest code from the [bazaar](http://bazaar-vcs.org) repository, hosted on [launchpad](https://code.launchpad.net/commonconsensus), as opposed to downloading a static snapshot of the code in a current state.
+**CommonConsensus**\ is still in development stages, so I recommend that you obtain the latest code from the Git repository:

-    bzr branch lp:commonconsensus
+    git clone git@github.com:commonsense/CommonConsensus.git

-This will create a folder `trunk` in your current directory with two subdirectories:
+This will create a folder in your current directory with two subdirectories:

-              trunk/
+     commonconsensus/
                     /flexserver
                     /game-client

-From within the root of the repository, the `trunk` folder, you can always obtain the latest version (called the "head") of the source code by typing:
+From within the root of the repository, you can always obtain the latest version (called the "head") of the source code by typing:

-    bzr pull
+    git pull

-## Configuring and running the server
+### Configuring and running the server

-Move into the `flexserver` directory (e.g., `cd trunk/flexserver`).
+Move into the `flexserver` directory (e.g., `cd commonconsensus/flexserver`).
 Many of the files in this directory are standard Django^[For a good tutorial about how to build an app in Django, go [here](http://docs.djangoproject.com/en/dev/intro/tutorial01/)] scripts: `manage.py`, `settings.py`, and `urls.py`.

 There is only one change you need to make before running the server, and this is in the `settings.py` file.
-Open the file and change the value of the variable `BASE_DIR` to the full path to the \cc\ server directory.
+Open the file and change the value of the variable `BASE_DIR` to the full path to the **CommonConsensus**\ server directory.
 If you are on a Linux environment, this will be the path returned by the command `pwd` when executed in the same directory as the settings file.

 After you have updated the `BASE_DIR` variable, you can launch the Python server by typing: